jadecobra/python_tdd_exercises/LISTS.md

         self.assertEqual(a_list, [0, 1, 2])
     ```

-## How to get a specific item in a list aka Indexing
+## Get a specific item in a list aka Indexing

 To view an item in a list we provide the position as an index in `[]` to the list. `python` uses zero-based indexing which means the position of elements starts at 0